This blackberry yogurt dessert is served warm! A low carb and sugar free recipe.

 Fill the base of a small ramekin with fresh blackberries, then cover them with the yogurt.
 I made two desserts at a time and split one 5.3oz pot of yogurt between them which worked perfectly.

 Then sprinkle a small amount of sweetener over the top.
-This isn’t the time for Splenda (and yes, I know that many of you will point out that there is NEVER a time for Splenda!).
-I’ve tried this with granular Swerve and also xylitol.
-They are both good, but I think the version with Swerve came out better, and is what is shown here.
+I’ve tried this with granular Swerve, 100% erythritol, and xylitol.
+They are all good, but I think the version with erythritol came out better, and is what is shown here.

-Place the ramekins under a hot broiler.
+Place the ramekins under a hot broiler (you might like to place them on a baking tray first).
 The sweetener won’t melt and form a hard shell like it would if you were making a regular crème brûlée, but it will dissolve, then bubble a bit, then start to darken.

 Remove them from the broiler and leave to cool for five minutes.